mzlogin/awesome-adb/README.en.md

 ### IP address

-Every time you want to know the IP address of the device had the "Setting" - "About phone" - "state information" - "IP address" annoying, right?
-You can easily see via adb.
+Are you getting bored for pressing "Setting" - "About phone" - "state information" - "IP address" to get the IP address of the device?
+You can make it easily via adb command:

-command:
+Command:

 ```sh
 adb shell ifconfig | grep Mask
 ```

-Example output:
+Sample output:

 ```sh
 inet addr:10.130.245.230  Mask:255.255.255.252
 inet addr:127.0.0.1  Mask:255.0.0.0
 ```

-So it is `10.130.245.230` device IP address.
+The IP address of the device is `10.130.245.230`.

-On some devices this command no output, if the device is attached to WiFi, you can use the following command to view the LAN IP:
+The above command may result in an empty result on some devices if they are connected via WIFI, then you can use the following command to view the LAN IP:

 ```sh
 adb shell ifconfig wlan0
 ```

-Example output:
+Sample output:

 ```sh
 wlan0: ip 10.129.160.99 mask 255.255.240.0 flags [up broadcast running multicast]